Azathothas/Stars/README.md

 - [ultrafunkamsterdam/undetected-frida](https://github.com/ultrafunkamsterdam/undetected-frida) – Making frida less detectable by applying some patches.
 This follows the official Frida releases and publishes releases the same day.
 Do not fork this!
 - [projectdiscovery/nuclei-templates](https://github.com/projectdiscovery/nuclei-templates) – Community curated list of templates for the nuclei engine to find security vulnerabilities.
 - [krizzsk/HackersCave4StaticAndroidSec](https://github.com/krizzsk/HackersCave4StaticAndroidSec) – A comprehensive resource for Android static analysis and vulnerability assessment.
 Tutorials, tools, and resources for identifying and mitigating security vulnerabilities in Android applications.
-- [ayoubfathi/leaky-paths](https://github.com/ayoubfathi/leaky-paths) – A collection of special paths linked to common internal paths, known misconfigurations, juicy APIs ..etc.
+- [ayoubfathi/leaky-paths](https://github.com/ayoubfathi/leaky-paths) – A collection of special paths linked to common sensitive APIs, devops internals, frameworks conf, known misconfigurations, juicy APIs ..etc.
 It could be used as a part of web content discovery, to scan passively for high-quality endpoints and quick-wins.
 - [gosirys/Posts](https://github.com/gosirys/Posts) – Temporary dump of posts I eventually plan to publish on a proper site
 - [trickest/recon-and-vulnerability-scanner-template](https://github.com/trickest/recon-and-vulnerability-scanner-template) – Create your own recon & vulnerability scanner with Trickest and GitHub
 - [Karanxa/Bug-Bounty-Wordlists](https://github.com/Karanxa/Bug-Bounty-Wordlists) – A repository that includes all the important wordlists used while bug hunting.